Flying Squid Are Actually Real!

 Animal Collection

-So, on a lighter note, here’s that guy in a speed boat being hit in the face by a flying squid:
+Here’s that guy in a speed boat being hit in the face by a flying squid:

 Next up, we have a video of a guy accidentally kite surfing alongside a flying squid.
 This is a good one: